pi-star-2025/pi_star/Math + Physics/forces_of_physics.md

 15 is weak/strong, and the pair allows for the creation of rules that are described in further detail the rest of the number

 Then 1 itself represents gravity/antigravity

+## Ways of seeing gravity

+Newton's definition above is the clearest summary

+1 is gravity/antigravity bc is what is in between the shapes - magnets/gas

+...

+However some see gravity as the explanation behind drilling in and out of the c^2 mirror.

+So it’s described by what comes after 3.14, ie the power of the star

+...

+In a live system (no final π) this definition makes sense bc there is less distinction between shapes and vision, via gas

+In a closed system, gravity/antigravity is just seen as the 1, the vision that falls from the 3 of the system